raziellight/guides/startguide.md

 Did you find this guide when you needed it?

-# Share your username, niche and mission:
+# Share your username, purpose and mission:

 Share [here](https://etherpad.net/p/statementsofvision).